Geometric Bounds for Persistence: Final Remarks

 \section{Final Remarks}

 Here we provide some remarks that could suggest further exploration.

-\paragraph*{Widths and Lifespans.} While our results providing bounds on lifespans via widths are of theoretical nature, they can be quite useful in applications in the following way.
-Computing the exact Alexandrov, Urysohn, or Kolmogorov $k$-width for a given set $\X$ can be computationally challenging, but note that by definition, these widths are basically infima over some measurements related to a $k$-dimensional space.
-While finding this optimal $k$-dimensional space is very hard, any relevant measure taken over a meaningful and well-chosen $k$-dimensional space gives an upper bound for these lifespans.
-Therefore, while computing the optimal such bound may not be feasible, these results can be effectively used to give some rough upper bounds for the lifespans of relevant topological features.
+\paragraph*{Widths and Lifespans.} Although our results providing bounds on lifespans via widths are primarily theoretical, they offer practical value both in terms of improving the interpretability of PH features and in applications.
+Computing the exact Alexandrov, Urysohn, or Kolmogorov $k$-width for a given set $\X$ is often computationally challenging.
+However, by definition, these widths arise as infima of certain measurements over $k$-dimensional spaces (the ``cores").
+While identifying the optimal $k$-dimensional space could be highly complex, any meaningful and well-chosen $k$-dimensional space can yield relevant measurements that serve as upper bounds for these widths and, consequently, for the lifespans.
+Thus, even if calculating the optimal bound is infeasible, our results can be effectively leveraged to provide rough yet meaningful upper bounds for the lifespans of significant topological features.
+See \Cref{rmk:extinction} for other considerations related to potential uses of our bounds.

-We would like to add that while we bring ideas from metric geometry to applied algebraic topology, our results can be used in the reverse direction, too.
-In particular, the lifespans are upper bounded by various width notions in \Cref{sec:width}, which implies that the lifespans gives lower bounds for the width estimation.
-In other words, for a given metric space $\X$, the maximum lifespan of a class in $\mathrm{Spec}_k(\VR_\bullet(\X))$ gives a lower bound for the relevant $k$-width (e.g., $\AW_k(\X),\UW_k(\X)$), which can be used as an effective computational approach to estimate $k$-widths.
+We highlight that our framework enables a bidirectional exchange of concepts, integrating ideas from metric geometry into applied algebraic topology and supporting their application in the reverse direction.
+Specifically, since lifespans are bounded above by various notions of width introduced in \Cref{sec:width}, they consequently provide lower bounds for these quantities.
+In other words, for a given metric space $\X$, the maximum lifespan over classes in $\mathrm{Spec}_k(\VR_\bullet(\X))$ (with zero birth time) serves as a lower bound for the corresponding width (e.g., $\UW_{k-1}(\X)$).
+This relationship offers a practical approach for estimating widths by leveraging topological persistence.
+We exemplify this now.